ms-iot/piano/README.md

 1. Hook up NC on the I/O Expander to GP10 on your Galileo.
 1. Hook up SCL on the I/O Expander to GP13 on your Galileo.
 1. Hook up SDA on the I/O Expander to GP11 on your Galileo.

+### Hooking up Optional Components
+1. Plug the Computer Keyboard into the USB Female end of the converter.
+1. Plug the micro-USB Male end of the converter into your Galileo Host USB port

+---

+### Let's Run It!
+There are two ways to run the project

+1. Using Telnet and your development computer to trigger keystrokes.
+    * You can either remote deploy or move the Piano.exe directly onto your Galileo (either way make sure it's on your Galileo)
+    * When in a telnet session connected to your Galileo, launch the Piano.exe (built from the project)
+    * You should now see the light-up sequence if you have correctly connected everything
+    * Now you should be able to play sounds using your keyboard input through telnet.
+1. Using an external keyboard and running it without a computer connection
+    * Make sure your Galileo has finished booting up and you have connected a keyboard to your Galileo's USB Host Port
+    * You can either remote deploy or move the Piano.exe directly onto your Galileo (either way make sure it's on your Galileo)
+    * (The next steps require a bit of blind typing)
+    * Using the keyboard connected to the Galileo, type "cd c:\LocationToFile" and hit enter to go into the folder containing Piano.exe
+    * Using the keyboard connected to the Galileo, type "Piano.exe" and hit enter to launch the program
+    * You should now see the light-up sequence if you have correctly connected everything.
+    * Now you should be able to play sounds using your keyboard input through telnet.

+---

 ### How The Code is Broken Up
 - Main.cpp